-Elected members of the Board of Education have a very important role in the community.
-They are responsible for the educational future of all the students.
-It's not a once a month meeting position.
-There are various committees that need their attention and attendance is a priority.
-Elected members should not have a personal agenda on how the educational system should be run.
-I'm confident that the following candidates are well qualified and will work hard for the students of Putnam.
-On Nov.
-2, please vote for Chad Neal, Kevin Davis, Carrie Blackmar and Lauren Konicki.
-Bob Garceau PUTNAM Let's keep Brooklyn's schools outstanding I am writing in support of Brooklyn's Democratic candidates for the Board of Education: Samuel Bonfante, Melissa Perkins-Banas, Nathan Richards and Ailla Wasstrom-Evans.
-These candidates offer both experience and an eagerness to help get our school system through the ever-increasing challenges they face.
-Making sure our students are able to learn in a safe, healthy and stable environment is a priority.
-They know how important effective communication with the administrative staff, teachers and parents is and will promote active participation wherever possible.
-Our schools in Brooklyn are outstanding; let's continue to keep them that way!
-Please join me in voting for the Democratic candidates for Board of Education.
-Vote on Nov.
-2!
-RICK IVES Brooklyn Vote for Chad Neal Please join me in voting for Chad Neal to the Board of Education, on Nov.
-2. He is the best choice for the position.
-I have observed Chad as a team leader and player for the Putnam High School Football team, where he was a student.
-Chad has a child who currently attends Putnam Elementary School.
+Andy brings the type of thinking, planning, and financial responsibility that Killingly needs.
+I like the fact that he's been a lifelong resident of the town, is a business owner, and

+Elected members of the Board of Education

+have a very important role in the community.
+They are responsible for the educational

+future of all the students.
+It's not a once a

+month meeting position.
+There are various

+committees that need their attention and

+attendance is a priority.
+Elected members

+should not have a personal agenda on how

+I am writing in support of Brooklyn's

+Democratic candidates for the Board of

+Education: Samuel Bonfante, Melissa

+Perkins-Banas, Nathan Richards and Ailla

+an eagerness to help get our school system

+through the ever-increasing challenges they

+face.
+Making sure our students are able to

+learn in a safe, healthy and stable environment is a priority.
+They know how important

+Please join me in voting for Chad Neal to

+I have observed Chad as a team leader and

+Chad has a child who currently attends

 He has been a successful athlete and coach

 in Putnam.
 He has experience teaching and

-Asking for your vote

-To the Editor:
+player for the Putnam High School Football

+the Board of Education, on Nov.
+2. He is the

+Vote for Chad Neal

+best choice for the position.